LibCrowds/libcrowds-viewer/README.md

 ## Modes

-LibCrowds Viewer currently provides the following modes.
+LibCrowds Viewer currently provides the following modes, each configurable via the task options passed to the viewer.

 ### Select Mode

 In select mode users can use their mouse (or finger) to tag areas of the image, potentially preparing them for subsequent transcription.

-Note that the `tag` property is required in `select` mode.
+Note that the `tag` property is required when in `select` mode.

 #### Full example